Penrose Park Silverton Caravan Park

-Silverton Caravan Park (Penrose Park) is only 5 minutes from the Mundi Mundi bash location and a 20 minute drive from Broken Hill.
+Penrose Park Silverton Caravan Park is only 5 minutes from the Mundi Mundi bash location and a 20 minute drive from Broken Hill.
 You’ll find everything you need at Penrose Park.

 We’ve been there loads of times – it’s one of our favourite places to camp.
 You get the facilities of a caravan park without the crowding and small sites and all with the feel of remote area camping.
 The Silverton Caravan Park campground offers spacious powered camping sites as well as a wide range of camping options.
 The park is situated right on the border of the breathtaking Mundi Mundi Plain and nestled beside the serene Umberumberka Creek, providing a tranquil escape.
-You won’t be disappointed by Penrose Park.
+You won’t be disappointed by Penrose Park Silverton.

 Silverton Caravan Park Penrose Park